Vampire/command-framework/readme/README_template.md

 A custom parameter converter can be configured by providing a CDI bean that implements the [`ParameterConverter`][ParameterConverter JavaDoc] interface.
-In the implementation of the `convert` method the string parameter and various context information is given and from this the converted parameter value can be calculated.
+In the implementation of the `convert` method the string parameter, parameter type, and command context are given and from this the converted parameter value can be calculated.
 The class also needs to be annotated with one or multiple [`ParameterType`][ParameterType JavaDoc] qualifiers that define the parameter type aliases for which the annotated parameter converter works.
 Without such qualifier the converter will simply never be used.
 It is an error to have multiple parameter converters with the